 - Click Specifications.

-- On the webpage that appears, the number of displays your Mac supports appears under Video Support or Graphics.
+- On the web page that appears, the number of displays your Mac supports is displayed under Video Support or Graphics.

 Connect your display